 A more profitable strategy is also a long-term one.
 Send a couple of emails with real value.
 Make your subscribers see you, as an authority in the field.
 If you provide real value in the first email, there is a much higher chance that the same subscriber will also open the second and the third ones.

 What may seem like basic knowledge to you, maybe immensely valuable to a newcomer?
 This building of authority may be as simple as sharing some valuable tips in the email to more complex tasks like organizing an event with the use of a webinar platform for your subscribers.
+You may check the best webinar software in the market today.

 When your authority is built and the trust is established (since you provided real value for quite some time now), you may start asking your followers to make a purchase or to check-out a service that you like.
 The percentage of the ones who will do so will be notably higher.